-A few week’s ago, you’ve were likely bombarded with emails and ads promoting Black Friday sales, Flash Sales, Limited-Time-Only sales and so forth (and it’s just the beginning of what’s to come…).
+A few weeks ago, you were likely bombarded with emails and ads promoting Black Friday sales, Flash Sales, Limited-Time-Only sales, and so forth (and it’s just the beginning of what’s to come…).

 I don’t judge that, but I won’t be offering you anything today except gratitude.

 Thanksgiving week is always a very powerful week for me, and this last one was no exception.
-That’s why I take most of the week away from my business, and I travel to Tucson where I was born and raised, to be with family.
+That’s why I take most of the week away from my business and travel to Tucson, where I was born and raised, to be with family.

 As I celebrated Thanksgiving… I took a lot of time to reflect on the past year.
 I also reflected on what I’m grateful for.

 Today, I’m sharing a different kind of blog.
 One that is simply an opportunity for you to get to know me better – and hopefully, I can get to know you better as well.